gmc-code/PC-Microbit-Extension/docs/bots/Maqueen/Maqueen_LEDs.rst

 .. py:method:: set_led(led_number, rgb=(20, 20, 20))

-    | Set and show the LED colour.
+    | Set and show the LED color.
     | ``led_number`` is 0 for front left, 1 for rear left, 2 for rear right and 3 for front right.
     | ``rgb`` is a tuple of 3 integers from 0 to 255, where 255 is full brightness.